karayabin/universe-snapshot/universe/Ling/LingTalfi/README.md

 History Log
 =============

+- 1.8.0 -- 2019-04-25

+    - update Kaos push command, now automatically adds the map post_install directive to the dependency file if the assets/map dir exists

 - 1.7.0 -- 2019-04-03

     - update "Kaos init -d command", now includes pages and inserts links in the README.md file.